-Restrictions imposed by the 1940 Act restrict the Compensation Committee's ability to use nondiscretionary or formulaic Company performance goals or criteria to determine executive incentive compensation.
+Restrictions imposed by the 1940 Act limit the Compensation Committee's ability to use nondiscretionary or formulaic Company performance goals or criteria to determine executive incentive compensation.
 However, the Compensation Committee considers several financial performance metrics, along with other factors including operational goals and individual performance criteria, in determining the appropriate compensation for the Company's NEOs.
 Subject to the foregoing restrictions imposed by the 1940 Act, in the Company's assessment, the following list of performance measures represent the most important performance measures used to link compensation actually paid to our NEOs, for the most recently completed fiscal year, to Company performance:

-- NAV per Share; - Dividends declared and paid by the Company; - Prudent investments within the portfolio; - Enhancements to the overall investment process, and expansion and development of team; - Maintenance of a strong balance sheet, including maintaining liquidity and capital flexibility to accomplish the Company's business objectives; and - Execution of the Company's Share Repurchase Program and Modified "Dutch Auction" Tender Offer.
+- NAV per Share; - Dividends declared and paid by the Company; - Prudent investments within the portfolio, focusing on high-quality opportunities to ensure efficiency; - Enhancements to the overall investment process, to the valuation process, and to financial reporting; - Maintenance of a strong balance sheet, including maintaining liquidity and capital flexibility to accomplish the Company's business objectives; and - Execution of the Company's Share Repurchase Program and Modified "Dutch Auction" Tender Offer.